spy16/spy16.github.io/content/posts/building-a-scheduler.md

 At work, I was constantly running into use-cases where things needed to be done at a pre-defined time in the future and sometimes in a recurring manner (Similar to unix cron[^1]).

+Some example use-cases:

-For example, sending a reminder notification after 2 days, executing some job for a user at configured interval, etc.
+1. Send a reminder notification to a user after 3 days.
+2. Execute some background job every hour.
+3. Process some event after a configurable delay.

 These use-cases existed across few different products, so it made sense to think of this problem in a generic manner & reduce its overall requirement to just *emitting